Report: Trees for steep slopes

 Replanting or planting at high initial stocking rates and reinstating vegetative cover as soon as possible after harvesting are also important practices that mitigate erosion after clearfell harvesting.

-Some timber species appear well-suited to preventing erosion because they coppice from the stump, so their soil-reinforcing roots stay alive.
+Some timber species may be particularly well-suited to preventing erosion because they coppice from the stump, so their soil-reinforcing roots stay alive.
 The roots of other species decay at a slow rate and continue to reinforce the soil for longer than low durability species such as radiata, allowing the next crop to establish before those roots lose their soil-reinforcing properties.
 This window of vulnerability for each species is therefore based on species root decay rate along with the time it takes for the next crop to attain canopy closure.
 The duration (number of years after planting) of this window of vulnerability is influenced by both the stocking rate (planting density) and species growth rate, thus a stand established at a high tree stocking using a fast growing species will attain canopy closure sooner than a stand established at a low stocking or with a slow-growing species.

 Some specialty timber species could potentially be profitably grown on long rotations because of their high timber value.
 High-value species can also be managed as a continuous cover with supply matched to demand.